ome/omero-guide-python/docs/analyze_dask_s3.rst

     :start-after: # Prepare-call
     :end-before: # Compute

-We are now ready to run in parallel:
+We are now ready to run in parallel using the default number of workers see `Configure dask.compute <https://docs.dask.org/en/latest/scheduler-overview.html#configuring-the-schedulers>`_:

 .. literalinclude:: ../scripts/public_s3_segmentation_parallel.py
     :start-after: # Compute